jasonklutts/vulnerable-login-lab/README.md

 ```bash
 python3 analyze_logs.py
 ```

-## ⚠️ Warning
 This is an intentionally vulnerable application for educational purposes only.
-Do not use in production.